Skip to main content

 warn

-The exceptions.warn method will raise a compiler warning with the provided message, but any model will still be successful and be treated as a PASS.
-If the --warn-error flag is provided to dbt, then this warning will be elevated to an exception, which is raised.
+Use the exceptions.warn method to raise a compiler warning with the provided message, but any model will still be successful and be treated as a PASS.
+By default, warnings will not cause dbt runs to fail.
+However:

 Example usage: